it's a game

 But if you feed that full code back in to the AI, it can spot issues immediately.

 You're someone who doesn't code, and certainly doesn't understand what AI does.
 All it's doing is smashing together various variants that match the prompts, based on their tagged inputs.
 It can NEVER make something it never saw, it's not an AI, it's a very elaborate copy machine.
-It's why these examples are fucking pong/snake and other games that you'll find an endless sea of on GitHub.
+It's why these examples are fricking pong/snake and other games that you'll find an endless sea of on GitHub.

-lol, sure Retardo Griffin, whatever you say.
+lol, sure morono Griffin, whatever you say.

 You aren't wrong in that AI is literally just a glorified auto-complete - it's exactly what they are.